 Employees could (justifiably based on the available evidence) feel at greater risk because of their race.
-While the guidance distinguishes between those who are high risk and those who are clinically extremely vulnerable (and who have been advised to follow shielding guidance), it does not currently cover additional considerations for those from ethnic minority backgrounds.
+While the guidance distinguishes between those who are high risk and those who are clinically extremely vulnerable (and who had been advised to follow previous shielding guidance), it does not currently cover additional considerations for those from ethnic minority backgrounds.
 To help deal with this anxiety, employers should look to consult over the rules and measures about returning to the workplace and apply these consistently once they are agreed.
 People professionals should aim for everyone to feel safe and secure about the measures being put in place and to ensure that everyone understands the policies and processes being implemented.

 Employers should then ensure that these policies and procedures are in keeping with the Equality Act 2010 and their duties with regards to reasonable adjustments.

-Flexibility and alternatives are vital; can someone concerned about a return to the physical workspace work at home (in line with the latest government advice) or remain on furlough (until the scheme ends)?
+Flexibility and alternatives are vital; can someone concerned about a return to the physical workspace work at home?
 Would flexible working such as staggered start and finish times and staggered lunch breaks help?
 Perhaps a phased return to work would be helpful?
 Considering alternatives is key as is discussing with employees the types of adjustments that would make them feel more confident about a continuation of/ or a return to the workplace.
 You can refer to our guide on returning to the workplace for more information.